 The Thello train between Paris and Milan leaves just after 7pm.
 It has a dining car with two sittings if you want to eat on the train, which is enjoyable and OK quality; it is not too expensive.
 You can always eat before you get on the train or if you prefer take a picnic on board - we have done both.

-Booking well ahead is as always a good idea.
+Booking well ahead is as always a good idea but with Thello it is pretty well essential if cost is a significant factor - they offer "Smart" fares which are decent value.
 Doing this, the cheapest travel option at about £30 per head is a berth in a six berth couchette, good value if you don't mind sharing (people just lie down and sleep through the journey, so it is much the same as travelling in the day in a six person compartment).
-Two adults and two children can exclusively occupy a four berth couchette for about £180, not bad value if you can manage without a sink in the compartment.
-For two adults in a two bed sleeper compartment the cost is £240-300, rather expensive compared with the equivalent sleeper fares within Italy - but you have a reasonable amount of space and your own sink.
-Thello has added a few "premium" sleeper compartments which have their own shower and toilet; we don't understand why, but these are the same price as compartments with just a sink, so do represent something of a bargain if you can get them.
+Two adults and two children can exclusively occupy a four berth couchette for about £150, not bad value if you can manage without a sink in the compartment.
+For two adults in a two bed sleeper compartment the cost is £200-250 total, rather expensive compared with the equivalent sleeper fares within Italy - but you have a reasonable amount of space and your own sink.
+Thello has added a few expensive "premium" sleeper compartments which have their own shower and toilet; if you can get these at a Smart price they are a bargain.
 Otherwise toilets and showers are at the end of the coaches in all cases.

-The Thello train (which goes on to Venice after Milan) reaches Milan at about 6am.
+The Thello train (which goes on to Venice after Milan) reaches Milano Centrale at about 6am.
 (Travelling the other way the train leaves Milan at about 11pm and arrives in Paris at about 10am.

 The Intercity takes nearly 10 hours from Milan to Bari, stopping at all main stations; the Frecciabianca takes about 8 hours; and the new limited stop Frecciarossa services take about 7 hours 30 minutes.
 You can get direct trains or there are options involving changing at Bologna.
 Several services leave Milan between 7am and 8am, so having left London just after lunch, you can be in Bari by 2.30pm the following day on the fastest Italian service, and by 5pm on the slowest.

 Frecciabianca and Intercity trains go to Brindisi and Lecce; most Intercity and some Frecciabiancas stop at Ostuni.
-Otherwise to get to/from Ostuni you will need to change at Bari.
+Otherwise to get to/from Ostuni you will need to change at Bari and take a Regional train.

 It is well worth getting some food and drink to take with you on the train (we have found the best place for "supplies" at Milan Centrale is Hudson News, right next to the platforms, but there are other places).
 There are limited buffet facilities on Frecciarossa (this also has a decent restaurant option) and Frecciabianca trains but none at all on Intercity trains - so if you go for the cheaper, slower train make sure you have got a good stock of food and drink.